bletcher/airWaterTemperatureViewer/docs/rawTemperatureData.md

 ---

 ## Plot air vs water temperature
 Black line is the 1:1 line.
 Dashed line is a linear regression, with indicated slope.
+Points that are circles have assosciated dischage values and crosses do not.

 <div class="grid grid-cols-4">
   <div style="display: flex; flex-direction: column; align-items: flex-start;">
       ${showAWLines}
+      ${rAsDischarge} ${selectMaxR}
   </div>
 </div>